mich0el/masm_matrix_64bit_mul/README.txt

-Matrix multiplication for 64 bit numbers
+Matrix multiplication for 64 bit numbers in Microsoft Macro Assembler